scryptedapp/scripts.scrypted.app/tts-audio-button.md

 This script creates a button that speaks a given line of text on cameras with two way audio or Chromecast devices.
 This can be used to create announcements.

 ::: tip
-This script requires the Google Text To Speech Plugin.
+This script requires the Kokoro TTS (Text To Speech) or Google TTS Plugin.
 :::

 ```ts